View Screen Reader-Friendly Version

 8 Day Course Programme Inclusions:

-• Full board accommodation (shared room) for 7 nights, including three daily meals, snacks and refreshments (one private room is available + 69800 yen)
+• Full board accommodation (shared room) for 7 nights, including three daily meals, snacks and refreshments (two private rooms are available + 69800 yen)

 • 13 lessons : Twice-daily classes including Calligraphy, Sumi-painting, Tenkoku (seal carving) and Urauchi (putting backing paper) lessons (2 - 3 hours per class)